 “All I can say is… Wow!
 I flew out here from San Diego after researching hip resurfacing for a couple of years.
 I chose wisely.“ - Kent

-Dr. Rogerson is among the first surgeons in this country and the first in Wisconsin to provide patients who suffer hip pain the remarkable new Birmingham Hip Resurfacing (BHR) technique.
-This alternative, which has been offered in Europe and other countries for more than a decade, finally won FDA approval in May 2006.
-It is the first FDA approved hip resurfacing system in the United States.
+Dr. Rogerson was among the first surgeons in this country and the first in Wisconsin to provide patients who suffer hip pain the remarkable Birmingham Hip Resurfacing (BHR) technique.
+This alternative, which has been offered in Europe and other countries for more than 15 years, won FDA approval in May 2006.
+It was the first FDA approved hip resurfacing system in the United States.
 Rather than replacing the entire hip joint, as in a total hip replacement, hip resurfacing simply shaves and caps a few centimeters of bone within the joint.

-As of April 1st 2011, Dr. Rogerson has performed 558 Birmingham hip resurfacing procedures and results have been extremely gratifying.
+As of June 1st, 2014, Dr. Rogerson has performed over 750 Birmingham hip resurfacing procedures and results have been extremely gratifying.

-“This is one of the most exciting procedures I’ve seen in years,” explains Dr. Rogerson.
-“I see hip resurfacing as the ideal solution for many young, active patients who suffer from hip pain.
-We are seeing patients who, through either extremely physical work or leisure, develop arthritic hip pain.
+“This is still one of the most exciting procedures I’ve seen in years,” explains Dr. Rogerson.
+“I see hip resurfacing as the ideal solution for many young, active patients who suffer from severe hip pain due to arthritis.
+We are seeing a new demographic of patients who, through either extremely physical work or high intensity endurance activities, develop early significant hip arthritis.
 They don’t intend to slow down.
-BHR is an alternative to total hip replacement that accommodates both age and lifestyle.
-In the past, I’ve even encouraged patients to seek treatment in Belgium because I didn’t want them to have to wait any longer for this great option.
-Now they can be treated close to home.”
+BHR is the best viable alternative to total hip replacement that accommodates both age and lifestyle.
+Our results since 2006 with our innovative HipHab rehabilitation program have been extremely successful in returning patients to unlimited activity.”

 The bone-conserving approach of hip resurfacing preserves more of the patient’s natural bone structures and stability, covering the joint’s surfaces with an all-metal implant that more closely resembles a tooth cap than a hip implant.
 This approach reduces the post-operative risks of dislocation and inaccurate leg length, and because the all-metal implant is made from tough, highly finished cobalt chrome, it has the potential to last longer than traditional hip implants.

-The Birmingham Hip implant is intended for patients suffering from hip pain due to osteoarthritis, dysplasia or avascular necrosis, and for whom total hip replacement may not be appropriate due to their increased level of physical activity.
+The Birmingham Hip implant is intended for patients suffering from hip pain mainly due to osteoarthritis, and occasional patients with mild dysplasia or mature avascular necrosis, and for whom total hip replacement may not be appropriate due to their increased level of physical activity.
 For this reason, most surgeons feel it will be ideal for patients under age 65 who live active lifestyles.

 To learn more about this procedure, please visit the sections below.
 If you think you may be a candidate for hip resurfacing, please visit the Take the Next Step section to have Dr. Rogerson perform an initial assessment of your medical condition and x-rays without charge.